o1-labs/docs2/docs/zkapps/o1js/interact-with-mina.md

 This output includes several essential things to learn about transactions.

-The transaction output is an array with two entries:

-  - The account updates that make up this transaction
+First of all, this is an array with two entries -- the two account updates that make up this transaction.
-  - 'MyContract.myMethod()'` that corresponds to the method call you performed

-Account updates:

-  - The first update is always the fee payer, whose public key is passed in as `sender`.
-  - For the `fee`, which you didn't specify, the o1js default value of 0 is used
-  - The `authorization` was filled with a dummy signature.

-In a user-facing zkApp, you typically don't care about setting those values.
-Instead, you create a transaction like this in the browser and pass it on to the user's wallet.

-The wallet replaces your fee payer account with one that represents the user account, applying the user's settings for the fee.
-The `authorization` field is filled with a signature created from the user's private key.
-See [Connecting your zkApp with a user's wallet](/zkapps/how-to-write-a-zkapp-ui#connecting-your-zkapp-with-a-users-wallet).
+The first entry is always the fee payer, whose public key was passed in as `sender`.
+For the `fee`, which you didn't specify, o1js filled in 0; the `authorization` was filled with a dummy signature.
+In a user-facing zkApp, you typically don't care about setting those values – instead, you create a transaction like this in the browser and pass it on to the user's wallet.
+The wallet replaces your fee payer with one that represents the user account, with the user's settings for the fee.
+It would also fill the `authorization` field with a signature created from the user's private key.
+See [connecting your zkApp with a user's wallet](../how-to-write-a-zkapp-ui#connecting-your-zkapp-with-a-users-wallet).

 The second account update has the `'MyContract.myMethod()'` label: